 Do you practice sales platform thinking?

-The primary objective of practicing Platform Thinking is to increase personal or team effectiveness.
-Platform Thinking is a powerful tool for planning sales activities, resource allocation and calculating stability factors, utilising Buying Platform, Working Platform and Market Platform.
+Platform Thinking is a powerful tool for planning sales activities, resource allocation and calculating stability factors.
 It can also be extremely valuable when you want to:

 - Increase your number of clients